r-Techsupport/rTS_Wiki/docs/installations/install-11.md

 1. Create a bootable USB flash drive using the [Media Creation Tool](https://www.microsoft.com/en-us/software-download/windows11) from Microsoft.
 This will also wipe any data stored on the USB flash drive.

+   > ❗ MCT must be be saved and run from outside the USB flash drive.

-    > It is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 11.
+   > It is best to disconnect all storage disks except from the main (C Drive) disk from the computer before installing Windows 10.

 2. Boot into your USB that has the Windows 11 Media on it.